About Basal Cell Carcinoma@headingTag>

 - Skin on the shoulders or back area, as well as the scalp, face, ears, and neck that are regularly exposed to the sun without protection or have had multiple or severe sunburns

 - A current skin complication from injury, radiation, excessive scarring, and more

 When a skin growth does not heal or continues to grow, it is a sign of a more serious condition.
-While BCC is typically curable, they still need to be removed from the skin as soon as possible for the best prognosis.
+While BCC is typically curable, the lesions still need to be removed from the skin as soon as possible for the best prognosis.
 These grow slowly with time.
-The larger the tumor grows, the more significant the disfigurement.
-As these grow deep, they can ultimately cause nerve and muscle damage as well.
+The larger it grows, the more significant the disfigurement.
+BCCs grow deep and they can ultimately cause nerve and muscle damage as well.